statsig-io/docs/docs/data-warehouse-ingestion/introduction.md

 Statsig supports multiple schedules for ingestion.
 At the scheduled window, we will check if data is present in your warehouse for the latest date, and load if it exists.

-At several follow-up windows we will check if the data has changed, and reload it if there's a change larger than 5%.
+We will check the underlying source table for changes.
+For up to 3 days after initial ingestion, we will check for >5% changes in row counts and reload the data.

 We also support a user-triggered backfill.
 This could be useful if a specific metric definition has changed, or you want to resync data older than a few days.